 *Attention* If you go the prescription route, and any doctor will tell you the same, be prepared to be patient.
 It can take awhile to see results.
 Six to eight weeks is pretty normal.
 It may take even longer as you and your doctor may have to make adjustments to the strength and combinations of prescriptions taken.
 It’s also not uncommon for things to get worse before they get better.

 Microdermabrasion.
 This procedure should only be done by an actual skin care professional.
 It is, however, very effective, and I recommend it.
 Microdermabrasion is the process of mechanically removing your outermost layer of skin either by “sandblasting” or “sanding.”
-Removing that outer layer of skin (which was already dead, btw) is a great way to keep it from dropping into your pores.
+Removing that outer layer of skin (which was already dead, btw) is a great way to keep it from dropping into your pores, and thus starting blackheads.
 It also helps to remove the ridges that build up around your pores that make them more susceptible to developing blackheads.

 Photopneumatic therapy.
 Another job for the dermatologists, photopneumatic therapy has been shown to be a really effective blackhead removal procedure.
 How could it not be?
 There’s lasers!
 During the procedure, a dermatologist takes a little wand and applies it to your face.
 The wand has a vacuum that pulls your skin up, opens the pores, and sucks out the excess oil, skin cells, dirt, and other built up gunk.
 While the skin is up and the pores are open, they get hit with an IPL (Intense Pulsed Light) laser.
 The light from this laser is what kills the bacteria.
 The awesomeness of lasers aside, people who undergo this treatment frequently find that it’s a good way to get rid of blackheads fast, with results (for some) being evident after just a few sessions.

 Natural Remedies for Blackheads